 At ICN, as a full-time student, you can adapt your academic pathway to your needs and preferences!
 Whether you are an undergraduate or a postgraduate student, you will be able to do internships in France or around the world, academic exchanges in one of our partner universities, to opt for a work/study rhythm, and of course to attend quality courses and to choose some of the modules based on your study interests.
-Learn more about the different options offered by checking the Bachelor, PGE and MSc programmes, or askyour questions to ASQ: https://asq.icn-artem.com/hc/fr/requests/new!
-For students doing a Doctorate in Business Administration (DBA), please contact admission-dba@icn-artem.com for any question.
+Learn more about the different options offered by checking the Bachelor, PGE and MSc programmes, or ask your questions to ASQ: https://asq.icn-artem.com/hc/ fr/requests/new!
+For students doing a Doctorate in Business Administration (DBA), please contact admission-phd@ icn-artem.com or admission-dba@icnartem.com for any question.